Main Prepositional Phrase Takeaways:

 - If your word doesn’t refer to an object, or there is no object in sight, it’s probably an adverb.

 In the first sentence, “up” doesn’t refer to anything.
 There is not object.
 Therefore, “up” is acting as an adverb here.

 However, in the second example, “up” does refer to an object.
 For example, “up” is followed by a noun (the hill).
 As a result, it’s a preposition in this case.

 You can confirm that “up” is a preposition here by asking and answering this question: Where did she run?
 She ran up the hill!

 Here’s another one:

-In the first example, all we know is that Malik walked across something.
+In the first example, all we know is that Clark walked across something.
 We don’t know what that something is, because there is no object.
-“Across” is an adverb here.
+Consequently, “across” is an adverb here.

-In the second example, we find out that Malik walked across a courtyard.
-“Courtyard” is the object, and across has gone from being an adverb to becoming a preposition.
+In the second example, we find out that Clark walked across a courtyard.
+Since “courtyard” is the object, and across becomes a preposition.

 The answer is A. Under the bed shows the relationship between the monster and the whispers.